asheliahut/docker-net-dhcp/README.md

 Note:
  - It will take a bit longer than usual for the container to start, as a DHCP lease needs to be obtained before creating it
- - Once created, a persistent DHCP client will renew the DHCP lease (and then update the default gateway in the container) when necessary - **this client runs separately from the container**
+ - Once created, a persistent native Go DHCP client will renew the DHCP lease (and update routing in the container) when necessary - **this client runs in the plugin process, separate from the container**
  - Use `--mac-address` to specify a MAC address if you've configured reserved IP addresses on your DHCP server, or if you want a container to re-use an old lease
- - Add `--hostname my-host` to have the DHCP transmit this name as the host for the container.
-This is useful if your DHCP server is configured to update DNS records from DHCP leases.
+ - Add `--hostname my-host` to have the DHCP client transmit this name as the hostname for the container.
+This is useful if your
+   DHCP server is configured to update DNS records from DHCP leases.
  - If the `docker run` command times out waiting for a lease, you can try increasing the initial timeout value by passing `-o lease_timeout=60s` when creating the network (e.g. to increase to 60 seconds)